-Narrative.
-Applicants must name the file "Work\Plan" and upload it as a PDF file to www.grants.gov.
-A work plan example is provided below.

-The work plan should include the following components:
+Applicants must provide a detailed work plan for one year.
+Applicants must name the file "Work_Plan" and upload to www.grants.gov.
+An example work plan is provided below.
+Use of the template is not required.
+However, the work plan must include the following components:

 - Period of Performance Outcome

+- Outcome Measure

 - Strategies and Activities

-- Performance Measures
+- Performance Measure

-- Responsible Party
+- Responsible Position or Party

 - Completion Date

-Period of Performance Outcomes: Outcome Measures: [from Outcomes section and/or logic model] [from Evaluation and Performance Measurement section] Strategies and Activities Process Measure [from Evaluation and Performance Measurement section] Responsible Position / Party Completion Date e.
+Period of Performance Outcome: Outcome Measure: [from Outcomes section and/or logic model] [from Evaluation and Performance Measurement section] Strategies and Activities Performance Measure [from Evaluation and Performance Measurement section] Responsible Position/Party Completion Date 1.
+2. 3.

+e.
 CDC Monitoring and Accountability Approach